-The north-western portion of Andhra Pradesh was separated to form the new state of Telangana on 2 June 2014.
-Hyderabad will remain the acting capital of both Andhra Pradesh and Telangana for ten years.
+The north-western portion of Andhra Pradesh was separated to form the new state of Telangana on 2 June 2014 with Hyderabad as its capital.
 Telangana consists mostly of hills, mountain ranges, and thick dense forests.

 The new state faces a plethora of challenges.
-With inequities in provision of healthcare in tribal and urban areas and high C-section rates the state must improve the quality of care particularly provided to women and children.
+With inequities in provision of healthcare in tribal and urban areas and high C-section rates, the state is striving to improve the quality of care particularly provided to women and children.

 Stunting and wasting along with sub-optimal infant and young child nutrition with early childhood care and nourishment necessitates a holistic multi-sectoral plan of action following a life cycle approach and an inbuilt 365-degree communication element multi-dimensional plan.
-Telangana is also battling a ‘triple nutrition’ burden scenario: under nutrition, over nutrition or obesity and anaemia all affect women.
+Telangana is also battling a ‘triple nutrition’ burden scenario: under nutrition, overweight or obesity and anaemia all affect women and children (including adolescents).

 With low access to quality early childhood education and poor learning levels of both boys and girls, the State faces a big challenge in providing quality education for children.
 Support is also needed in implementation of the Right to Education (RTE) Act.

 The rural sanitation coverage stands at 100 per cent (Source: Swachh Bharat Mission MIS).
 However, as per NFHS 5 (2019), only 76.2 per cent population living in households use improved sanitation facility.
 The state also has created 9362 ODF plus villages (aspirational) and established around 12762 SWM units.
 Similarly, as per JJM IMIS (as on 9th May 2022) 100 per cent households have access to functional household tap connections.

 Child labour, school safety and absence of statutory and non-statutory structures in the newly created districts of Telangana pose a serious threat to protecting children.